Compacting folders in

 the same icon sizes (16x16 and 24x24 pixels), please download Xpunge from

 I am not hosting this file here anymore, as there is really no need to, plus the Thunderbird Addons

 site offers proper compatibility updates with each Thunderbird version that comes out.

 If you are using a Thunderbird theme with different icon sizes, I am hosting here a couple of

 alternative versions with slightly different icons, so you have the option to download the file

 To install one of these versions, download the xpi file on your computer, open the

 Add-ons Manager in Thunderbird ("Tools -> Add-ons"), select the "Install Add-on From File..."

 entry from the drop-down menu, find the xpi file you just downloaded and restart Thunderbird.

-Thunderbird 60 came with several changes that broke the compatibility of Xpunge.
-This means that versions of Xpunge for Thunderbird 60 (version 0.7 or newer) are not compatible
+Thunderbird 68 came with many changes that broke the compatibility of Xpunge.
+This means that versions of Xpunge for Thunderbird 68 (version 1.0.0 or newer) are not compatible

 ||Danish (da), French (fr-FR), German (de), Greek (el), Japanese (ja), Russian (ru).